CeciliaOli171/AngiogenesisModel/README.md

 ## Introduction

-Our overall goal is to develop an agent-based model to describe endometriotic lesions’ mechanics.
+Our overall goal is to develop an agent-based model to describe endometriotic lesions' mechanics.
 We start by establishing an angiogenesis model for endometriotic lesions.
-Angiogenesis is defined as the growth of new blood vessels from the existing vasculature.
-We choose the overlapping spheres method for our mathematical model.
+Indeed, angiogenesis is one of the main phenomenon contributing to the implantation and proliferation of lesions.
+By establishing a vascular network, they have access to hormones and nutrients promoting their growth.
+We choose the overlapping spheres method for our agent-based model.
+We describe the molecular concentrations around the lesion using reaction-diffusion PDEs.
 We use the open source simulation package Chaste [37] in C++ to perform simulations and the open source software Paraview [2] to view the results.

 ## Methodology

 In our model, we do not consider individual cells but sections of the vessel; however, for purposes of notation, we refer to them as cells.
 We represent the system using an Overlapping Spheres (OS) model where each cell is a sphere characterised by its radius and the coordinates of its centre.
 We consider two types of cells, Tip Cells (TCs) and Stalk Cells (SCs).
 TCs start and end the vessel; they migrate in response to signals sent by the extra-cellular matrix and the chemical environment.
 SCs form the body of the vessel.
 Depending on the type of cells, different forces are applied.
-According to Newton’s second law and assuming negligible inertia, the motion of cells are described by the following ODE:
+According to Newton’s second law and assuming negligible inertia, the motion of cells are described by the following system:
 ```math
 \frac{dx}{dt} = \sum F_{ext}
 		= F_{R, c} + F_{M, c} + F_{H, c} + F_{P, c} + F_{A, c}, \; c \in \mathcal{C}